[Estimated time to read: 3 minutes or while you download an account opening form]

 Myth 1 – People only use offshore banks to evade tax

 The media can probably take most of the credit for this myth.

 Where there has been a high profile case of tax evasion, more often than not, a big deal will be made out of the fact the cash was sheltered in an offshore location.

 The stark reality though is that the majority of people who use offshore accounts are normal people simply looking for a convenient way to access their cash while they live abroad.

 Using an offshore bank account can legitimately help lower your tax bill, but only through legal routes.

 Myth 2 – Offshore banks are based in far flung dodgy corners of the world

-There are of course banks based all over the world, and yes, some offshore banks are based in smaller exotic islands like the Caribbean.
-However, many are also based in less exotic places like the Isle of Man, Singapore or Switzerland which are well-run, highly regulated jurisdictions with first class reputations.
+There are banks based all over the world, and yes, some offshore banks are based in exotic places like the Caribbean.
+However, many are also based in less exotic places like the Isle of Man, Singapore or Switzerland.
+All of which are well-run, highly regulated jurisdictions with first class financial reputations.

 Myth 3 – You need to be loaded to open an offshore bank account